c3rl/cyber-gaurd-ai-competition/readme.md

 <ol>
 <li>Embedding the text (user complaint) directly and indexing it in a vector database collection together with the category and sub-category metadata.
 <li>Summarising a batch of texts (user complaints) from a similar category and sub-category using an LLM and then indexing it in a different vector database collection together with the category and sub-category metadata.
 <li>Calculating average embedding of every category and subcategory pair and using these embeddings for predicting category and subcategory.
 It is the fastest method.
+Together with Top-K sampling the predictions were found to be converging to correct answers after K=2.
 </ol>
 The next step is to perform a near vector search and retrieve the 10 nearest documents and use the metadata to guess which category and subcategory the input text (user complaint) might belong to.